 Organized by the Holmes Center and led by a committed group of women entrepreneurs and investors, WE* is focused on supporting scalable, women-led startups in Minnesota through a series of conferences and events.

-WE* has developed annual conferences targeting startups and corporate/academic innovators, in addition to informal events throughout the year that highlight leading women entrepreneurs and bring the community together.
-We are seeking to highlight resources to support scalable women-led startups in Minnesota, with a goal of encouraging more women to develop big ideas, gain access to the incredible resources right here in Minnesota, and ultimately raise capital to grow their businesses.
+WE* has developed annual conferences targeting startups and corporate/academic innovators, as well as informal events that highlight leading women entrepreneurs and bring the community together.
+We are seeking to highlight resources to support scalable women-led startups in Minnesota, with the goal of encouraging more women to develop big ideas, gain access to the incredible resources right here in Minnesota, and ultimately raise capital to grow their businesses.

 August 2nd, 2022

 Join us on August 2nd to hear from Dana Erickson, CEO of Blue Cross Blue Shield Mn, and Lisa Shannon, CEO of Alliana Health as they talk about the Future of the Healthcare Industry.
 The 1st Tuesday Speaker Series is an event geared towards providing an opportunity for alumni and friends of the Carlson School to continue their management education by bringing in top executives to discuss current topics in business.

 WE* is back!
 Join us on March 27th at 12:30-2:00 PM as we relaunch WE* to build the community around current and aspiring women entrepreneurs.
 Meet and greet with passionate and driven current students, alumni, and trailblazers within the University of Minnesota ecosystem.
 This event is located at the Campus Club in Coffman Memorial Union and buffet-style lunch along with dessert will be provided.

 Hear from trailblazers Michelle Mazzara, Alex West Steinman, and Joy McBrien as they share insights about their entrepreneurial experiences and engage with them as they answer a variety of your questions.
 Register and read more about these successful women entrepreneurs below!